KrasnitzLab/sgains/docs/tutorial-navin2011.md

 Please note that `-p 8` in the previous command starts 8 `bowtie` processes for aligning samples on the reference genome.
-You need to adapt this number depending on the hardware resources in have in hand.
+You need to adapt this number depending on the hardware resources you have in your hands.

 In the aforementioned command most of the parameters would come from the pipeline configuration.